microsoft/tyger/docs/guides/codespecs.md

   - $(OUTPUT_PIPE)
 ```

-Any properties specified on the command-line override values given in the spec
+Command-line arguments override values specified in the spec file.
-file.

-When successful, `tyger codespec create` outputs the version of the codespec.
-A
+`tyger codespec create` outputs the codespec version upon success.
+Each version
-codespec can have many versions, but each version is immutable.
-The first
-command above would return 1 as the version.
-The second command would also
-return 1, because it the specification is the same as the latest version.
-But we
-could specify something different, for example:
+is immutable.
+If you create a codespec with specifications identical to the
+current version, it will return the same version number.
+However, a change in
+the specification, such as adding an environment variable, results in a new
+version:

 ```bash
 tyger codespec create -f negating.yml --env MY_ENV=MY_VALUE
 ```

-This sets an environment variable on the codespec and would result in a new version of the codespec being created.

 ## Codespec properties